ahsmith22/SluteusRNA/README.md

 - DEGall.txt: list of DEGs from all 3 contrasts

 - DEGall1.txt: list of DEGs from all 3 contrasts, lfc > 1

+- DEGguf.txt: list of DEGs with no GO annotation

 - annastInte.csv: DESeq results for candidate genes for the interaction contrast